Wren Building: Present building

-The current Wren Building is the fifth on the site and is a restoration of its early 18th-century appearance as depicted on the Bodleian Plate.
+The current Wren Building is the fifth on the site and was restored to its early 18th-century appearance as depicted on the Bodleian Plate between 1928 and 1931.
 The Wren Building remains an incomplete, unenclosed quadrangle.
 Despite being repeatedly rebuilt following fires in 1705, 1859, and 1862, the original 1695 masonry comprises the majority of the Wren Building's current walls.

 As part of the Colonial Williamsburg restoration program, the present Wren Building was completed according to what the architectural historian Richard Guy Wilson called "the Colonial Revival quest for accuracy or fidelity to original sources".
+Some concealed changes were made in the interest of long-term durability, such as the incorporation of a Ludowici tile roof designed to replicate the appearance of wood shingles.
+The building underwent a major restoration project starting in 2025 to repair the structure's facade, foundation, ground drainage system, and roof.

+Current layout

-The present-day Wren Building's kitchen dates to the 1716 second building and is located beneath the Great Hall in an arrangement reminiscent of medieval precedents.
+The present-day kitchen dates to the 1716 second building and is located beneath the Great Hall in an arrangement reminiscent of medieval precedents.
 Likely the second cellar kitchen for the building, it mirrors the Great Hall's dimensions at approximately 25 ft by 60 ft.
 Arched windows allow light into the space.
 On the kitchen's eastern end, there is a large hearth measuring 15 ft wide.
 The laundry is adjacent to the kitchen in the cellar.
 A well in the room's center permitted atypically easy access to water.

 The restored Wren Chapel is used by student ministries for worship.
 The Wren Cross is visible in its display case (left).

 The Wren Chapel is located in the south wing of the Wren Building.
 Thomas Tileston Waterman largely designed the present chapel's interior, which Wilson described as "Wren-ish".
 The Colonial Williamsburg Foundation architect Philip Kopper said the Wren Chapel was "restored with graceful restraint".
 A mid-18th-century English chamber organ loaned from the Colonial Williamsburg Foundation was installed in 1970 on the chapel's balcony, where it has been used in concerts.
 An altar cross was donated by Bruton Parish around the time of the building's restoration and is displayed in a case near the altar.
 The restored Wren Chapel has been used for worship by the Catholic, Eastern Orthodox, and Episcopalian student ministries.

 Prior to the 1859 fire, memorial marble tablets commemorating important figures associated with the college were in the chapel.
 The two known tablets were for John Randolph (erected 1739) and James Madison (erected 1813).
 All the tablets save for Randolph's were destroyed in the 1859 fire.
 The chapel presently includes several tablets on its walls, including for George Wythe, James Blair, John Randolph (a replica of the original), William Dawson, James Madison, and Benjamin Stoddert Ewell.